Investment Banking in France: The Best Way to Combine Wine Tasting and M&A Advisory?

-Do the bulge-bracket banks dominate, or is it more of a mix between large banks, boutiques, and local French banks?
+Do the bulge bracket banks dominate, or is it more of a mix between large banks, boutiques, and domestic French banks?

 A: It’s definitely more of a mix.

-All the bulge-bracket banks have a presence, but the large French banks (BNP Paribas, Société Général, CACIB, and Natixis) are also here, and there are many well-known boutiques (Lazard – founded by French émigrés to the U.S., Rothschild – much stronger in Europe, Messier Maris, etc.).
+All the bulge bracket banks have a presence, but the large French banks (BNP Paribas, Société Général, CACIB, and Natixis) are also here, and there are many elite boutiques (Lazard – founded by French émigrés to the U.S., Rothschild – much stronger in Europe, Messier Maris, etc.).

 And then the European banks (Santander, BBVA, Unicrédit, HSBC, etc.) have Paris-based teams as well.